Divorce Lawyer in Denver

 Our lawyers have considerable experience representing clients with a high net worth or high income who are seeking a divorce.
 With more assets and marital property, high net worth cases have inherent complexities that only well-established lawyers like ours can handle.

 Colorado is an “equitable distribution” state.
-This means that the court will divide marital property in a fair and equitable manner, and while usually it is an equal division, it is but not necessarily so.
+Meaning the court will divide marital property in a fair and equitable manner.
+While usually, it is an equal division, it is but not necessarily so.
 Marital property includes houses, vehicles, bank accounts, and financial investments.

 Call Shapiro Family Law for a Consultation About Your Divorce